Loop-erased partitioning of a network: monotonicities & analysis of cycle-free graphs: Main results: monotonicities emergent partition on sparse graphs

-\subsection{{ Two-point-correlation on trees}}
+\subsection{Two-point-correlation on trees}

 We start here to discuss results specific to trees.
 Let us notice that in this setup, the analysis is facilitated by the absence of cycles.
-In particular, a rooted forest induces a unique rooted partition.
-So that, for example in the constant weight case $w\equiv 1$, for a partition into $m\leq |V|$ blocks $\pi_m=\{B_1,B_2,\ldots,B_m\}\in \mathcal P(V)$, the measure in Eq.~\eqref{LEPmeas} reads as
+In general, the mapping from $\mathcal{F}$ to rooted partitions is not injective, while on trees this is the case.
+So, on trees a rooted forest induces a unique rooted partition.
+For example in the constant weight case $w\equiv 1$, for a partition into $m\leq |V|$ blocks $\pi_m=\{B_1,B_2,\ldots,B_m\}\in \mathcal P(V)$, the measure in \cref{LEPmeas} reads as

-from which we see that, for a given $q$, it concentrates on partitions where the blocks tend to be of the same order.
-In this sense "equipartitions" are favoured.
+from which we see that, for a given $q$, it concentrates on partitions where the block sizes tend to be of the same order.
+In this sense equipartitions are favored.

+The first result in this tree specific setting extends the monotonicity of the LEP potential, as expressed in \cref{thm:monotone_correlations_symmetric}, to a specific weighted directed setting.
+As will become clear in \cref{ssec:monotonicity_proofs_symmetric,ssec:monotonicity_proofs_trees}, the proof is different than that of \cref{thm:monotone_correlations_symmetric}, as it relies on the absence of cycles. \begin{theorem}[\bf{Monotonicity of 2-point correlations on trees}] If $G = (V,E,w)$ is a weighted directed tree, then for all $x,y \in V$ the function